Dear IDL users,

 1) Mobile applications.
 We’ve received a lot of requests to create IDL mobile applications for Android and iOS devices, and in this update, we laid the groundwork for these applications.
 We already have a prototype that we’re planning to tighten up and give to you to experiment with by the end of the year.

 2) An improved search engine.
 Our search engine respects the language that is set in the search box near the search icon.
-By default, this language is English in the English version of the website, Russian in the Russian version, and so on.
+By default, this language is English in the English version of the website, Spanish in the Spanish version, and so on.

 Let’s take the English version as an example.
 If you search for the word “home” with English set as the language in the search box, you will see a page with translations of the word home into almost 90 other languages.
 If you then change the language in the search box and repeat your search, you will see the specific translation of your original (English) word into that selected language.